By Mark Wilson, Creative Director

-Many of the CMOs and CEOs that we spoke to in our research agreed that you should use PR and integrated marketing as soon as you can in your journey.
+Many of the CMOs and CEOs that we spoke to agreed that you should use PR and integrated marketing as soon as you can in your growth journey.
 The same can be said for establishing a strong brand with a clear purpose.

 For many firms, there’s a focus on the product or service in the early days, making sure it is appealing to the market, is saleable and that it actually works.
 The result is that the concept of “the brand” is often put on the backburner.
 Once the business starts to grow, it becomes difficult to backpedal and pay the due attention to the brand elements because you’re swept along in that momentum.
 It also becomes more expensive and complex to change your identity and assets when they don’t match your objectives or growth trajectory anymore.